pietrosaveri/RemoveThatBG/README.md

 3. Wait a few seconds while the background is removed.
 4. Copy or drag the processed image wherever you need it.

+# !
+NEW *(sad)* UPDATE !
+There a 2 main branches:

+- **main:** This is the original app, built with a Python backend and using [rembg](https://github.com/danielgatis/rembg).
+It supports multiple specialized local models and can run fully offline.
+Truly amazing, created by my own original mind.

+- **appleAPI:** This is the App Store friendly version.
+It can be sandboxed, doesn’t rely on a Python backend, and instead uses Apple’s official API.
+I know, It's sadder, less customizable and feature-rich, kinda mainstream, but hey i can sell it on the App Store (please support me)

 ---
 # 🙏 Credits & Thanks